 - Compaction Grouting: Compaction grouting involves injecting polyurethane foam into loose, weak soil around your home.
 The mixture fills the voids and gaps beneath the structure.
 As the foam expands, it compacts the soil and makes it denser.
 This helps supports and stabilizes the home and prevent sinkhole activity.

 - Permeation Grouting: Permeation grouting can be used to fill in voids in the soil, improve soft-ground settlements, and control water movement through the soil.
 If concrete slabs are unleveled or sloping, injecting grout into the affected slab could raise the slab back to its original level.
 Permeation and compaction grouting can be used at the same time.

 - Void Filling: Void filling is used for more serious sinkhole situations.
 Small holes are drilled into the site, causing little disruption to the work area.
 Polyurethane is used to fill in voids.
 This helps stabilizes the foundation.
 Void filling is more effective than other mudjacking techniques because it is quick with long-lasting results.

 - Underpinning: Underpinning can be used to repair structural damage caused by sinkholes.
 Steel piers are used to support and stabilize the foundation.
 Loose soil and sinkhole formations cause concrete foundations to move or shift over time.
 Piers are installed deep into the soil to lift structures to their original position.

-We use the very best products on the market from Earth Contact Products (ECP).
-Between our skilled experts and ECP products,you can expect professional work from Foundation Pros of FL.
+With our skilled experts, you can expect professional work from Foundation Pros of FL.
 If you have sinkhole activity in Florida, we can assist you with the sinkhole remediation process so you can get the best results.
 We have skilled experts that specialize in sinkhole repair solutions.
 Call us today for an estimate.